Professor, Senior Associate Dean for Biomedical Education

 Eukaryotic Pathogenesis; Gene Expression; Infectious Disease; Microbial Pathogenesis; Microbiology; RNA; Signal Transduction

 There are estimated to be over one million species of fungi on the earth, yet very few of these species are capable of causing deadly systemic infections in humans.
 One of the major limiting factors for most fungi is their inability to grow at mammalian core body temperature.
-We utilize the fungal pathogen Cryptococcus neoformans var. grubii as representative fungal pathogen to understand how these few fungi have adapted to growth at mammalian body temperature.
-C. neoformans is a worthy pathogen as it is estimated to cause over 500,000 deaths from meningoencephalitis per year, primarily in Africa and Southeast Asia as an HIV/AIDS comorbidity.
-We are able to utilize the temperature limited Cryptococcus amylolentus as a comparator; it is an environmental strain that produces similar virulence factors to C. neoformans and is fully virulent in surrogate invertebrate hosts at permissive temperatures, as a comparator.
+We utilize the fungal pathogen Cryptococcus neoformans var. grubii as a representative fungal pathogen to understand how these few fungi have adapted to growth at mammalian body temperature.
+C. neoformans is a worthy pathogen, as it is estimated to cause nearly 200,000 deaths from meningoencephalitis per year, primarily in Africa and Southeast Asia as an HIV/AIDS comorbidity.
+We use the temperature-limited Cryptococcus amylolentus as a comparator; it is an environmental strain that produces similar virulence factors to C. neoformans and is fully virulent in surrogate invertebrate hosts at permissive temperatures.

-Finally, mRNA decay not only alters gene expression at the post-transcriptional level, but the degradation of abundant mRNAs during stress releases nucleotide intermediates that can be utilized by the stressed cell to promote genome stability.
-Our work is investigating both the process of mRNA degradation as well as nucleotide metabolic pathways as drug targets in C. neoformans and other fungal pathogens.
+Finally, mRNA decay not only alters gene expression at the posttranscriptional level, but the degradation of abundant mRNAs during stress releases nucleotide intermediates that can be utilized by the stressed cell to promote genome stability.
+We are investigating the process of mRNA degradation as well as nucleotide metabolic pathways as drug targets in C. neoformans and other fungal pathogens.
 Our goal is to define the unique attributes of C. neoformans that confer pathogenicity and to identify potential targets for novel therapeutics.